AceDataCloud/SunoAPI/README.md

 If you are not logged in or registered, you will be automatically redirected to the login page inviting you to register and log in.
 After logging in or registering, you will be automatically returned to the current page.

-Upon first application, there will be a free quota available for use of the API.
+There will be a free quota granted upon the first application, allowing you to use the API for free.

 ### Basic Usage

-If you have any song ideas, you can input a piece of text freely.
-For example, if I want to generate a song about Christmas, I can input `a song for Christmas`, as shown in the image:
+If you want to generate a song, you can input any text, for example, if I want to generate a song about Christmas, I can input `a song for Christmas`, as shown in the image:

 <p><img src="https://cdn.acedata.cloud/2kuuup.png" width="500" class="m-auto"></p>

 Here we can see that we have set the Request Headers, including:

-- `accept`: the format of the response result you want to receive, here filled as `application/json`, which means JSON format.
+- `accept`: the format of the response result you want to receive, here filled in as `application/json`, which means JSON format.
 - `authorization`: the key to call the API, which can be directly selected after application.

 Additionally, we set the Request Body, including:

 - `action`: the action of this music generation task, default is `generate`, mainly includes: `extend`, `upload_extend`, `cover`, `upload_cover`, `replace_section`, `concat`, `stems`, `all_stems`, `remaster`.
-- `prompt`: the prompt for the inspiration mode from Suno.
+- `prompt`: the prompt for Suno's official inspiration mode.
 - `model`: the model for this music generation task, default is `chirp-v3-5`, mainly includes: `chirp-v3`, `chirp-v4`, `chirp-v3-5`, `chirp-v4-5`, `chirp-v4-5-plus`, `chirp-v5`.
-- `lyric`: the lyrics content for the custom mode from Suno.
+- `lyric`: the lyrics content for Suno's official custom mode.
-- `custom`: whether to use the custom mode, default is: `false`.
+- `custom`: whether to use custom mode, default is: `false`.
-- `instrumental`: the pure music option for the inspiration mode from Suno.
+- `instrumental`: the pure music option for Suno's official inspiration mode.
-- `title`: the music title for the custom mode from Suno.
+- `title`: the music title for Suno's official custom mode.
-- `style`: the music style for the custom mode from Suno.
+- `style`: the music style for Suno's official custom mode.
-- `style_negative`: the excluded styles for the custom mode from Suno.
+- `style_negative`: the excluded style for Suno's official custom mode.
-- `audio_weight`: the proportion of the uploaded reference audio, range 0-1, the larger the more it relies on the reference audio.
+- `audio_weight`: the proportion of uploaded reference audio, range 0-1, the larger the more it relies on the reference audio.
 - `audio_id`: the ID of the reference music.
 - `overpainting_start`/`overpainting_end`: the start and end time in seconds for adding vocals to existing pure music.
 - `underpainting_start`/`underpainting_end`: the start and end time in seconds for adding accompaniment to a cappella.